pubkey/rxdb/docs-src/rx-schema.md

 ## default
 Default values can only be defined for first-level fields.
-Whenever you insert a document or create a temporary-document, unset fields will be filled with default-values.
+Whenever you insert a document unset fields will be filled with default-values.

 ```javascript
 const schemaWithDefaultAge = {